nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **A**: To transfer your data to another device, simply copy over the "trips.json" file in the same directory as this app to the device you wish to use.
 Ensure that the save file is stored in the same directory as the PayMeBack app on your destination device before starting the program.

+**IMPORTANT!** Before transferring data to the destination device, please ensure that the app is not running on the destination device.
+If the app is running when the save file is pasted, you may accidentally overwrite the data in the save file when you run a command.

 **Q**: There was an error loading my save file.
 What should I do?